 After any surgical procedure, you can rest assured we’re here to support you and your family during your recovery and after.

-In Flagstaff, our comprehensive cardiothoracic and vascular surgery program combines the expertise of skilled physicians, including university affiliated surgeons, and nurses with the latest medical technology.
+At Northern Arizona Healthcare, our comprehensive cardiothoracic and vascular surgery program combines the expertise of skilled physicians, including university-affiliated surgeons, and nurses with the latest medical technology.

 - Valve repair – During valve repair, a ring may be sewn around the opening of the valve to tighten it.
 Other parts of the valve may be cut, shortened, separated or strengthened to help the valve open and close correctly.